-Te Kohanga Reo is total immersion preschool for children aged up to 6 years, where Te Reo Maori or the Maori language is the only language spoken.
+Te Kohanga Reo are total immersion preschools, where Te Reo Maori or the Maori language is the only language spoken, for children aged up to 6 years.
 Te Kohanga Reo was first established in 1982 to promote, support and encourage the retention and growth of Te Reo Maori or the Maori language, recognising that quality of learning and development of mokopuna (children) comes from the collective strength of the whānau (extended family).
 For further information, visit Te Kohanga Reo or phone the local Trust on 09 435 9090.

 Home Based Childcare Services

-As the name suggests, this service is based in the care-giver’s home and care-givers may be qualified teachers.
+As the name suggests, this service is based in the caregiver’s home.
+Caregivers may be qualified teachers.
 Some providers include PORSE , Barnardos and BJs Homebased Childcare.

-Whangarei is well served by great urban and rural primary schools that will give your child the best start into their education.
+Whangarei ihas some great urban and rural primary schools that offer your child the best start to their education.
 These schools are often also the heart of their local communities.
 You will find a database of all Whangarei schools at Te Kite Iperangi.

 These schools provide Year 7 and Year 8 classes and offer core subjects and a wide range of specialist technical classes.
 The three located within the city boundaries are:

-There are four mainstream secondary schools in Whangarei City, all offering a wide range of subjects and good sporting facilities.
+Secondary schools in Whangarei City offer a wide range of subjects and good sporting facilities.